TosbackCgusBridge-Bot/CGUs-versions/Nike/Privacy Policy.md

 > We may automatically collect information regarding your interaction with, and use of, our products and services.
 Information we may collect includes, but is not limited to, your telephone number, Device identifier and hardware information, IP address, browser type and language, cookie information, system type, whether you have enabling software to access certain features, access times, referring website URLs, information about your purchases and other information about your interactions with us.
 >
 >
-> WHAT WE COLLECT FROM OTHER Nike INTERACTIONS AND THIRD PARTIES
+> WHAT WE COLLECT FROM OTHER NIKE INTERACTIONS AND THIRD PARTIES
 >
 > We may combine information you give us with other information from Nike sources, transactions and communications.
 This may include, but is not limited to, information from Nike stores, direct mail, catalogs, events, products and applications, or other Nike interactions.
 We may also combine that information with data that is publicly available and data from third parties.
 We also collect information about gift recipients provided by the giver.
 >